 The Friedman School pursues cutting-edge research and education from cell to society, including in molecular nutrition, human metabolism, population studies, clinical trials, nutrition interventions and behavior change, communication, food systems and sustainability, global food insecurity, humanitarian crises, and food economics and policy.

-In addition to her original scholarship, Dr. Nelson has contributed broadly to public policy initiatives.
+Dr. Nelson has contributed broadly to public policy initiatives.
 In 2008 she served as the vice-chair of the Physical Activity Guidelines Advisory Committee for the U.S. Department of Health and Human Services.
 She also served on the 2010 and 2015 respective Dietary Guidelines Advisory Committees (DGAC) for the U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 Within the 2015 DGAC, Dr. Nelson spearheaded the influential work on dietary guidance and sustainability.
 From 2011 to 2014 Dr. Nelson served as a member of the Science Board of the President’s Council on Fitness, Sports & Nutrition (chairing in 2013).

 MLE, 2008, Institute for Management and Leadership in Education, Harvard Institutes for Higher Education, Harvard University Graduate School of Education